Choosing with unknown causal information: Action-outcome probabilities for decision making can be grounded in causal models: Causation

-For the CGM in a CDP we distinguish two particular variables: one corresponding to the available actions, and one corresponding to the produced (caused) outcome.
+For the CGM in a CDP, we distinguish two particular variables: one corresponding to the available actions, and one corresponding to the produced (caused) outcome.
 We are considering that only one variable can be intervened upon and that the values of such variable represent the actions available to the decision maker; i.e., the value forced upon such variable under an intervention represents the action taken by the decision maker.

 The intuition behind the definition of a Causal Decision Problem is this: a decision maker chooses an action $a \in \mathcal{A}$, which is automatically fed into the model $\mathcal{G}$, which outputs the \textit{causal outcome} $c \in \mathcal{C}$.
 The definitions of a Bounded and Finite Causal Decision Problem extend in an analogous way from the classical definition.